 What manufacturing standards apply to ACTPs?

-ACTPs are required to meet Current Good Manufacturing Practice for drugs (GMP as described in 21 CFR parts 210 and 211).
-These are the same manufacturing requirements that apply to other drugs.
+ACTPs are required to meet Current Good Manufacturing Practice (GMP) as described in 21 CFR parts 210 and 211.
+See CVM GFI #253 Current Good Manufacturing Practice for Animal Cells, Tissues, and Cell- and Tissue-Based Products and CVM GFI #254 Donor Eligibility for Animal Cells, Tissues, and Cell- and Tissue-Based Products.
 Although the current good tissue practice (GTP) in 21 CFR part 1271 only apply to human cellular and tissue-based products, the principles described in GTP can provide a basic reference for the handling of cells and tissues used in the manufacture of ACTPs.

 Is conditional approval an option for my ACTP?

 ACTPs may be eligible for conditional approval under certain circumstances.
 Conditional approval requirements may be difficult to meet for most ACTPs due to the novel nature of the products, the inter-related nature of safety, effectiveness, and manufacturing, and the current state of the science.
 If you are a developer of an ACTP, contact FDA early in the development process to discuss the feasibility of this pathway for your product.

 For an explanation of conditional approval, including eligibility criteria, see the Center for Veterinary Medicine’s webpage, "Conditional Approval Explained: A Resource for Veterinarians", and GFI #261 “Eligibility Criteria for Expanded Conditional Approval of New Animal Drugs.”